8bitjelly/8bitJelly-Wikipedia/content/Coding Standards/Best Practices/Design Patterns.md

 ##  Final Thoughts

-Design patterns are your toolbox—use them when they help solve a real problem.
+Design patterns are your toolbox-use them when they help solve a real problem.
 Avoid over-engineering; instead, focus on clarity, modularity, and future-proof architecture.
 Choose the pattern that fits the challenge.

 ---